vicrosa25/inditex-taks/README.md

   - Service layer processing
   - Repository data access
   - Response mapping
+  - Error handling

-The integration tests cover 5 specific test cases with different date/time inputs to verify the price retrieval logic works correctly in various scenarios.
+The integration tests cover:
+- Five specific test cases with different date/time inputs to verify the price retrieval logic work correctly in various scenarios
+- Error handling for non-existent prices (404 Not Found)
+- Error handling for missing required parameters (400 Bad Request)
+- Error handling for invalid parameter formats (400 Bad Request)

 ### Unit Tests
 Unit tests are implemented for individual components to verify their functionality in isolation:

+- **FindPriceServiceTest**: Tests the service layer logic
+  - Uses Mockito to mock the repository
+  - Tests five specific date/time scenarios to verify the correct price selection
+  - Tests error handling for non-existent products
+  - Tests error handling for dates outside valid ranges

 - **PriceMapperTest**: Tests the mapping between domain models and persistence entities
   - Verifies correct mapping from domain model to entity
-  - Verifies correct mapping from entity to domain model
+  - Verifies correct mapping from entity to the domain model

-- **PriceRepositoryImplTest**: Tests the repository implementation with a test database
-  - Uses `@DataJdbcTest` to set up a test database environment
-  - Verifies correct price retrieval based on application date, product ID, and brand ID
-  - Tests multiple scenarios with different date/time inputs

 - **GlobalExceptionHandlerTest**: Tests the exception handling mechanism
   - Verifies correct handling of SQL exceptions